-Delray Beach should pursue a baseline resource assessment to measure City performance in categories such as energy, fuel, water, and waste, by characterizing Delray Beach's electricity use, natural gas consumption, water use, fleet energy use, and energy consumed by management.
-A resource baseline assessment can be used as a starting point to identify areas where resources can be conserved and also to understand originating sources of greenhouse gases flag opportunities and to reduce consumption.
+Delray Beach should pursue a baseline resource assessment to measure City performance in categories such as energy, fuel, water, and waste, by characterizing Delray Beach's electricity use, natural gas consumption, water use, fleet energy and energy use, consumed by waste management.
+A resource baseline assessment can be used as a starting point to identify areas where resources can be conserved and also to understand originating sources of greenhouse flag opportunities gases and to reduce consumption.

 Delray Beach would benefit from tracking and reporting on utilities data (electric, water, other commodity billings).
 Existing City owned buildings and street lighting fixtures could be retrofitted to increase energy efficiency which in turn would result in cost saving, a reduction in greenhouse gas emissions, and lessen wasteful practices.
-Delray

-Beach should also study the potential costs and savings associated with the installation of solar photovoltaic systems on compatible City owned buildings and the need for additional electric vehicle infrastructure.
+Delray Beach should also study the potential costs and savings associated with the installation of solar photovoltaic systems on compatible City owned buildings and the need for additional electric vehicle infrastructure.